Skip to main content

 FieldDescription

-eventShort event name
+eventShort event name.

-fullEventFull internal event name
+sourceFullEventOriginal internal event name with the event- prefix.

-paramsEvent-specific payload
+paramsEvent-specific payload.

-timestampUnix timestamp in milliseconds
+timestampUnix timestamp in milliseconds.

 Available Events